billkarsh/SpikeGLX/Markdown/UserManual.md

 * The results of imec headstage sample rate calibration.
 * The results of NI device sample rate calibration.
 * Your settings choices for each probe.
-* Your settings choices for each Onebox.
+* Your settings choices for each OneBox.

 >**Do keep (transplant) the `_Calibration` subfolder when you upgrade SpikeGLX!**